Ecommerce Terms to Help Your Business Grow

 It can help to think of this as the digital version of window shopping.
 When making online purchases, it’s quite common to explore a product and then leave to make a comparison or give the purchase some careful consideration.
 Because of this, nurturing retargeting campaigns can be incredibly effective.
 You know that the visitor had a fairly well-defined interest in the items they were exploring.
 By ensuring that these pieces are kept at the front of their mind, you leave the door open for a return visit and successful conversion.

-Bundling is one of the purest forms of upselling.
+Bundling is one of the purest forms of upselling to improve conversion rates.
 Offering curated bundles of highly relevant and complementary products at an attractive price point, visitors can be encouraged to buy more.
 It’s a concept built upon the idea of a “consumer surplus” — the difference between what the consumer is willing to pay, and what they actually pay.
 The consumer perceives the opportunity to grab a bargain, and parts with more of their money.

 CCPA (California Consumer Privacy Act)